 In 1724, the Paris Stock Exchange was first incorporated as the Paris Bourse.18 The Royal Council of State authorized the creation of a stock exchange in Paris.
-The Bourse de Paris was originally located at the Louvre and founded through King Louis XV, who wished to bring some discipline to the French economy.
+The Bourse de Paris was initially located at the Louvre and founded by King Louis XV, who wished to bring some discipline to the French economy.
 19

 According to another order in 1774, an exclusive trading area within the Bourse called the parquet (floor) was created.
 This place was reserved for agents de change, who had to trade through the “open outcry” method.